AcadIMAT

 What Are the Timetables like?

-Timetables depend on the academic year, as clinical experience impacts it a lot.
-In preclinical years classes start at 9am Monday through Friday, and end around 2pm on average.
-There might be supplemental lab activities that are in the evenings from 3-4 pm until 5-6pm.
+Timetables at Sapienza University depend on the academic year, as clinical experience impacts it a lot.
+In preclinical years, classes start at 9am Monday through Friday, and end around 2pm on average.
+There might be supplemental lab activities that are in the evenings from 3-4pm until 5-6pm.

-In 4th year you are expected to go into the hospital 1 full a day a week with the other days following the normal structure of 9am – 2pm.
-In 2nd semester you will start going into the hospital 1-2 mornings a week with lectures continuing a little later on those days.
-5th year onwards you will be in the hospital every morning and lectures are from 2-7pm usually.
+In 4th year you are expected to go into the hospital 1 full a day a week with the other days following the normal structure of 9am – 2pm, and in 2nd semester you will start going into the hospital 1-2 mornings a week with lectures continuing a little later on those days.
+5th year onwards you will be in the hospital every morning and lectures are usually from 2-7pm.

 What is the Clinical Experience like?